TechNobre/PowerUtils.Results/README.md

 ```

 For .NET 6.0 or greater, you can use the `IError` interface as the type to be deserialized.
-To versions .NET 5.0 or lower, the deserialization using interface is not supported.
+To versions .NET 5.0 or lower, the deserialization using interface is not supported by `System.Text.Json`.
 You will get an exception `System.NotSupportedException`.

 ```csharp
 var error = JsonSerializer.Deserialize<IError>(json);